GenomicsAotearoa/long-read-assembly/docs/pages/day1b_familiarise_w_data.md

         output paternal_5M_compress.k30.meryl
     ```

 This should be pretty fast because we are just using a small amount of data to get a feel for the program.
 The output of Meryl is a folder that contains 64 index files and 64 data files.
 If you try and look at the data files you'll see that they aren't human readable.
-In order to look at the actual kmers, you have to use meryl to print them.
+In order to look at the actual *k*-mers, you have to use meryl to print them.

-**Look at the kmers**
+**Look at the *k*-mers**

 !!! terminal "code"